fxprime/tutoriaz/README.md

 3. Receive quiz notifications as overlays
 4. Submit answers within the time limit
 5. See confirmation when answers are submitted
+6. **View Quiz Results**: When teacher pushes answers, see your results with correct answers highlighted

 ## Course Documentation